Hugh McDermott (actor)

-Hugh Patrick McDermott (20 March 1906 – 29 January 1972) was a British professional golfer turned actor who made a number of film, stage and television performances between 1936 and 1972.
+Hugh Patrick McDermott (20 March 1906 – 29 January 1972) was a Scottish professional golfer turned actor, who made a number of film, stage, and television performances between 1936 and 1972.
 He specialised in playing Americans, so much so that most British film fans had no idea that he was actually Scottish.

 Biography

-He was born in Edinburgh, Scotland in 1906, and was educated in Davidson's Mains.
+He was born in Edinburgh, Scotland, in 1906, and was educated in Davidson's Mains.
 Initially an instructor at the Royal Burgess Golfing Society of Edinburgh, he later toured South and Central America and won the Central America Open and later helped design a course in Guatemala.

 A trip to the United States kindled his interest in the film industry, and he made his screen debut in Well Done, Henry and followed it up with an appearance as HM Stanley in David Livingstone.
-In 1939 he appeared in the West End in N.C.
+In 1939, he appeared in the West End in N.C.
 Hunter's comedy Grouse in June.
 He made his final appearance in Chato's Land on film, and in The Amorous Prawn on stage in Edinburgh.